 After activating networkwide, you will get a modal window, where you are asked to activate SSL networkwide.
 Please note that activating SSL networkwide will enable SSL for ALL sites in your multisite installation, even if a domain in the network does not have an SSL certificate.

 From version 6 and up, activating SSL per site is no longer supported.

 Network settings menu

 The networkwide options menu provides almost the same functionality as the Pro plugin, with the added ability to apply these settings networkwide.
-The differences between the two are outlined below:

 - Domain mappings may be deleted and need to be reconfigured after the base SSL domain is configured.

 It is also worth noting that it can help to change the login URL from https://yoursite.com/wp-login.php (network) to https://yoursite.com/wp-admin (direct site login).

 - HTTP (A) to HTTPS (B) redirects will always work as long as domain B has a valid certificate.